infrasonar/docs/docs/documentation/application/labels.md

 # :material-label: Labels

 ## Purpose

-Labels can be added to hosts to group and identify them quickly.
+**Grouping**, labels can be added to hosts to group and identify them quickly.

-Labels are also used to control which conditions are active and which conditions should be suppressed.
-A label can enforce multiple conditions on a host and is not bound to a specific probe.
+**Apply conditions**, Labels are also used to control which conditions are active.

+!!! tip inline end "Glue"

+    Labels "glue" conditions onto hosts.

 ``` mermaid
 graph LR